HOP Camp (6-13 years old)

 Highwood Outdoor Pool and Highwood Community Association is not nut or allergen free.
 While we ask that campers are nut aware, we do not guarantee that they won’t be found in our facilities.

 Please endeavour to pack litter-less lunches.
 Refrigeration is not available at camp.
-There is a water bottle filling station available at the pool.
+There is a water bottle filling station available at the pool and at the hall.

 Please ensure that you send sunscreen and a hat with your camper.
 Leaders will periodically check to ensure that everyone is wearing hats and sunscreen.
 It is a good idea to practice how to apply sunscreen with your child prior to camp, as it is preferred that campers complete this without assistance.
 If a camper asks, leaders will assist.
 Please send your child with sunscreen already applied in the morning.